5 Best Condenser Microphones – Music Studio Essentials – Updated

 It comes with a mini tripod stand, which is handy if you do YouTube or make podcasts.
 You also get a swivel mount for your microphone.

 Overall, Samson C01U Pro is a great microphone for the beginners.
-Especially those, who don’t have their studio set up yet.
+Especially those, who don’t have their music studio set up yet.

 I talked about Audio-Technica a lot in the article about the best headphones for beginners.